sinemozturk/simple-maven-springboot-prohect/README.md

 - We need to create a controller that handles requests to the root URL ("/") and returns the desired message.
 Here's how you can achieve this:

-Create a new Java `class` for your controller called by `HomeController.java`:
+- Create a new Java `class` for your controller called by `HomeController.java`:

+- You can simply achieve this one with creating  HomeController.java file under the your project file.
+It will locate like this - > src/main/java/com/example/<<yourprojectfilename>>

+- Copy and modify the file name in the code and add into the HomeController.java

 ```java